How to Play

 - Finding fastforward is easy – go to the "fastforward" tab in the client lobby and take your seat.

 Open the poker software and go to the "fastforward" tab in the main lobby to choose your game and stake level.
 Click "Take Seat(s)" to join the game.

-Once you click "Take Seat(s)" you will be see the buy-in dialog box for the selected game.
-The buy-in dialog will let you choose how many chips you would like to take to the table.
-From the buy-in dialog you can also select how many tables you would like to open.
+Once you click "Take Seat(s)" you will be see the buy-in dialogue box for the selected game.
+The buy-in dialogue will let you choose how many chips you would like to take to the table.
+From the buy-in dialogue you can also select how many tables you would like to open.

 Once you click "OK" you will be seated at your fastforward tables.
 For your first hand you are quite likely to be dealt into the big blind position.
 Once you have finished playing in this hand, you will be instantly moved to the next table where a new group of players and a new set of hole cards will be waiting for you.

 If you are facing a bet, you will be given the "Forward Fold" button.
 This is the main feature of fastforward.
 Clicking it will allow you to fold out of turn, allowing you to move onto the next hand even faster.

 If you want to fold a hand but you would like to stay at the table to see the outcome of the current hand, check the "Watch on Fold" checkbox.
 Once you fold, you will remain at the table until the hand ends.
 Alternatively, you can click "Next hand" to move onto a new table.